How to accept

 If you have received a Conditional Offer, you must fulfill the condition(s) stated in your offer prior to accepting your offer.
 You must provide the evidence that you have met all conditions as stated in your offer letter (academic transcripts, certificates etc).
 If you do not provide the evidence, you will not be eligible to proceed with your enrolment.

 An example of the conditions placed on applicants:

 - Official or certified copy of academic transcripts, including SPM, STPM, A Level, O Level and 1119 English

 - English proficiency (IELTS, TOEFL) – these qualifications are only valid for two years from the date taken

-Please refer to the ‘New Student Checklist’ indicated in your Enrolment Form (last page).
+Please refer to the ‘New Student Checklist’ indicated on your Enrollment Form (last page).
 If you need further assistance on your offer please contact our Admissions Office.

 The indicative semester fee must be paid before the due date as stated in the offer letter.
-It is advisable that you make payment before orientation as delaying paying your tuition fees may results in delay in enrolling you to you units, printing of you Student ID card and other services.
+It is advisable that you make payment before orientation as delaying paying your tuition fees may result in a delay in enrolling you in your units, printing of your Student ID card and other services.
 If you had made your payment, you may collect the receipt from our Financial Services.
 Please keep the receipt as you are required to present it upon registration.

 FEE PAYMENT OPTIONS:

 - Cash, Cheque or Bankdraft at any Maybank branch nationwide (at the teller counter or through the Cash Deposit machines and Cheque Deposit Machines).

 Important: You must write down your name and ID number on the bank-in slip for identification of payment.